June-Wu/Lab-Manager-Applet/readme.txt

 Added material class and implemented/tested reflexive relationship with lab Delegated the implementation of handle-methods from LabAppManager(refactored name from LabAppHandlers) to LabHandlers

-7. added view and clear lab history functions to handler
+7. Added view and clear lab history functions

 6. Robustness
 changed if-statements to exceptions